 Now we can paint some values with a brighter color.
 The texture in the custom brush gives the painting a nice classic look.

-It's always good to work with many layers because if you make a mistake, you can correct it fast and easily.
+It's always good to work with many layers because if you make a mistake, you can correct it quickly and easily.

 After finishing the basic colors we can start with the detailed work.